-BIOL 343 Cell Biology with Lab.
-The study of life processes at the level of molecules, macromolecules, subcellular particles and organelles; integration of structure and function of living things on the suborganismic level.
+BIOL 343 Cell and Molecular Biology with Lab.
+The study of life processes at the level of molecules, macromolecules, subcellular particles and organelles; integration of structure and function of living things on the sub-organismal level.
 Laboratory techniques in cell and molecular biology will be coordinated with the course material.
-Writing Intensive.
-Pre-requisite: BIOL 252/ CHEM 246.
-Fall term 4 semester hours.
+Prerequisite: BIOL 252, CHEM 246. (three lecture hours and one three-hour lab weekly).
+4 semester credit hours.
 Writing Intensive Course.
+Typically offered: Fall Term.